seramirezruiz/2021-spring-stats2/content/materials/session 1/foundations.md

 {{< figure src="https://user-images.githubusercontent.com/54796579/92937233-5ee4d100-f44b-11ea-9ee7-cc7209b80562.png" >}}

 We recommend you pay close attention to your folder structure.
-You can create an independent folder for each assignment.
+You will receive a new folder for each assignment.
 Make the folder your working directory when working on the assignment.
 This folder will be populated with the template .Rmd and the data for the week.
 When you knit the file, the **.html** will be created in this folder.

+{{< callout note >}}
+**We will learn more about the assignment submission workflow next week.
+Still, avoid changing the name of the files you receive in Github since it will create issues.**
+{{< /callout >}}

 ---